Databricks Runtime uses several rules to resolve conflicts among data types:

 FLOAT (1) -> DOUBLE

 DATE -> TIMESTAMP

 (1) For least common type resolution FLOAT is skipped to avoid loss of precision.

 (2) For a complex type the precedence rule applies recursively to its component elements.

-The least common type from a set of types is the narrowest type reachable from the precedence list by all elements of the set of types.
+The least common type from a set of types is the narrowest type reachable from the type precedence graph by all elements of the set of types.

 The least common type resolution is used to:

 Decide whether a function that expects a parameter of a given type can be invoked using an argument of a narrower type.

 Derive the operand types for operators such as arithmetic operations or comparisons.